CornDavid5/FuzzingMicroservicesReport/train-ticket/README.md

   /api/v1/assuranceservice/**: provide CRUD APIs to manage insurance.

   ### Related Files
-  all code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-assurance-service)
+  All code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-assurance-service)

   ### Interactions
-  Directly interact with `mysql` service with Hibernate
+  Directly interact with `mysql` service using Hibernate:

   Assurance
   ``` java